yeslogic/prince-docs/docs/paged.md

 -   the [Novel title page example](#fig-titlepage) creates a footer to display the page number, but suppresses it for the title page; and
 -   the [Textbook page numbers example](#fig-textbook) displays a more complex use of headers by placing the book title in the header of left pages, and the current chapter's title in the header of right-facing pages, in addition to the page number.

-Several other page regions can also be used.
-The full list of page regions is shown in the [Page regions](#tab-marginboxes) table.
+The full list of page regions is shown in the following [Page regions](#tab-marginboxes) table.

 <p id="tab-marginboxes">Page regions</p>